AlinaStepanova/MovieFinder/README.md

 # MovieFinder

 Find movies to be added to your personal watch- and favorites lists, search for movies by the title.<br />
-Review popular, top rated and now playing movies.
+Review popular, top rated, upcoming and now playing movies.

 <i>Note: work in progress.</i>

 The TMDb movie database API: https://www.themoviedb.org/documentation/api

+Please, obtain your own API key in order to work with the source code.

 <h3> Active branches: </h3>

-<ul><b> dev </b> - contains stable implementation of main functionality and tests.</ul>
+<ul><b> dev </b> - contains stable implementation of main functionality.</ul>

-<ul><b> feature/paging </b> - is derived from a dev branch, contains changes related to the pagination implementation at Favorites, Watch Later and Search fragments (work in progress).</ul>

 <h3> Architecture approach </h3>